andrewipstirling/andrewipstirling.github.io/_news/join_decar.md

 related_posts: false
 ---

-I started my M.Sc at McGill university with the DECAR lab!
+I started my M.Sc at McGill University with the DECAR lab!